frankrdesilets/efficient-string-matcher/README.md

 ```

 3. Navigate to the main method of String-Matcher/main.cpp.
-4. Modify the vector “fileNames” contents.
+4. Modify the vector “inputFileNames” contents.
 Every file included in this vector will be run.